Introduction

 <api>:

-Describes the properties that can be set for a Widget or Component.
+Describes the properties that can be set in a Component.
 Properties can be referenced by $.
-For Widgets, custom enums can also be defined with the <enumdef> tag.

 <consts>: